Mean Value Inequalities and Characterizations of Sobolev spaces on graded groups: Mean Value Inequalities on graded Lie groups

 \subsection{Previous results}

-In this subsection we collect well known results about the classical mean value theorem and Taylor polynomials on homogeneous Lie groups.
-From now on we fix $\{X_1,X_2, \ldots, X_n \}$ be a Jacobian basis of $\mathfrak{g}$.
+In this subsection, we collect the classical mean value theorem on homogeneous Lie groups and a well-known key lemma (see Lemma \ref{lemma3.1.47}).
+For the particular case of Carnot groups see \cite[Chapter 1]{Folland-Stein}, or the book \cite{BLU}.

 \begin{theorem} (Mean Value Theorem) \cite[Proposition 3.1.46]{FR-Sobolev} Let $\G$ be a homogeneous Lie group and fix a homogeneous quasi-norm $|\cdot|$ on $\G$.
 There exist group constants $C_0 > 0$ and $\eta > 1$ such that for all $f \in C^1(\G)$ and all $x, y \in\G$, we have